-During the COVID-19 shut down, dealers were making decent "trade-in" offers if you were buying a vehicle from them (1 out, 1 in), but many, especially the large dealer groups like Carvana, CarMax, AutoNation, stopped or pulled back from making "instant cash" offers as they tried to manage their cash and inventory levels while vehicle sales were down significantly, showrooms remain closed, and employees remained furloughed.
-Uncertainty seems to be everyone's new normal and when dealers become uncertain, they generally caution on the side of lower instant cash offers, if any.
+During the initial COVID-19 shut down, dealers were making decent "trade-in" offers if you were buying a vehicle from them (1 out, 1 in), but many, especially the large dealer groups like Carvana, CarMax, AutoNation, initially stopped or pulled back from making "instant cash" offers as they tried to manage their cash and inventory levels while vehicle sales were down significantly, showrooms remain closed, and employees remained furloughed.
+Uncertainty seems to be everyone's new normal and when used car dealers become uncertain, they generally caution on the side of lower instant cash offers, if any.
 Selling a vehicle to a dealer is still much safer than selling it yourself online, but it could come at an even higher cost to you than before COVID-19 with even lower instant cash offers.

 COVID-19 Makes One Risky Option Even More Risky

 The number one benefit of selling a vehicle privately online is the chance to get more money than local dealers are offering.
 However, even before COVID-19, this option has always had its share of hassles and real dangers - dealing with strangers, scams, assault, identity theft, product liability, and improper transfer of ownership.
 With COVID-19, the new question many private sellers are asking themselves is, "am I willing to expose myself and my family to illness and perhaps death for the chance to get more money for my car?"
 Americans have already begun to answer that question.

 Almost overnight and for very legitimate reasons, the most popular vehicle posting sites like Autotrader, Craigslist, Facebook Marketplace, CarGurus, eBay, and others experienced a dramatic decline in the number of private seller listings.
-This downward trend will likely continue until a vaccine is developed for the Coronavirus, which some experts say could be 12-18 months, if ever.
+This downward trend will likely continue post-COVID.
 Another new risk associated with selling a vehicle privately during COVID-19 is that many state DMV offices were closed during the early months of COVID-19 and could close again if the pandemic surges.
 Sellers expose themselves to greater liability and headaches when buyer registation and title transfer delays occur.

 Safe Way to Get Retail Value Without Dealing With Strangers